varnish/Varnish-Book/varnish_sysadmin.rst

    vcl_recv is the first VCL function executed, right after Varnish has decoded the request into its basic data structure.
 It has four main uses:

    #.
 Modifying the client data to reduce cache diversity.
-IE: removing any
+E.g., removing any
       leading "www." in a URL.
    #.
 Deciding caching policy based on client data.
-IE: Not caching POST
+E.g., Not caching POST
       requests, only caching specific URLs, etc
    #.
 Executing re-write rules needed for specific web applications.
    #.
 Deciding which Web server to use.